uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 A customer can view the coded out Self Assessment underpayments stored by HMRC and the amount submitted for the previous tax year at any time.
 In the software, this is done by calling the [Retrieve Coding Out Underpayments and Debt Amounts](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-accounts-api/3.0/oas/page#tag/Coding-Out-Underpayments-and-Debts/paths/~1accounts~1self-assessment~1%7Bnino%7D~1%7BtaxYear%7D~1collection~1tax-code/get) endpoint.

-At the end of the tax year, the customer will review their calculations before submitting the final declaration.
+At the end of the tax year, the customer will review their calculations before making the final declaration.
 If the customer does not agree with the coded out amount in their calculation shown by HMRC, they can submit what they believe to be the correct coded out amount.
-This can be corrected more than once if needed, but it needs to be done before the final declaration is submitted.
+This can be corrected more than once if needed, but it needs to be done before the final declaration is made.
 In the software, this amendment is done by calling the [Create or Amend Coding Out Underpayments and Debt Amounts](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-accounts-api/3.0/oas/page#tag/Coding-Out-Underpayments-and-Debts/paths/~1accounts~1self-assessment~1%7Bnino%7D~1%7BtaxYear%7D~1collection~1tax-code/put) endpoint.
 This endpoint can be used only after the tax year has ended.

 If the customer has submitted an amendment to the coded out amount after the end of the tax year but later realises they agree with the coded out amount shown by HMRC, they can delete their submitted amount.
-This deletion needs to be done before the final declaration is submitted.
+This deletion needs to be done before the final declaration is made.
 In the software, this deletion is done by calling the [Delete Coding Out Underpayments and Debt Amounts](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/self-assessment-accounts-api/3.0/oas/page#tag/Coding-Out-Underpayments-and-Debts/paths/~1accounts~1self-assessment~1%7Bnino%7D~1%7BtaxYear%7D~1collection~1tax-code/delete) endpoint.

 Coding out is specific to the tax year.
 If a customer opts out of coding out for a specific tax year, they will not be opted out for future tax years.